davidrhoden/davidrhoden-basic-netlify/timeline/snake-oil-swell-nov-6-1990.md

 ![Snake Oil flyer](/static/img/rock/snake-oil-swell-nov-6-1990.jpg "Snake Oil flyer")

 Too long ago to remember, but most of the Gryphon's shows were fun.
 Who was Swell?

+You can see that I xeroxed this alphabet, probably from a Dover book, and assembled this silliness by hand.